So Far ...So far we have tested 21 Mugford and Mudford men for the standard 67 STR markers (Short Tandem Repeat Y-DNA

 So far, we have found our members are spread among 9 different Y-haplogroups, representing 9 genetically-distinct family lines, as shown in a summary table below.
 Further testing might show that some of these different groups are in fact related, although perhaps distantly.

-Seven other participants belong to various sub-branches of haplogroup R1b and are not related to the other gentlemen in haplogroup R1a1.
-Only two of the seven are known to be related.
-These seven have roots in Devon, Cornwall and Somerset, England and in Newfoundland and Labrador, Canada.
+Eight other participants belong to various sub-branches of haplogroup R1b and are not related to the other gentlemen in haplogroup R1a1.
+Only two of the eight are known to be related.
+These eight have roots in Devon, Cornwall and Somerset, England and in Newfoundland and Labrador, Canada.
 Another participant belongs to haplogroup R1a1 but is not related to others in R1a1, and another belongs to haplogroup I2a.
 Testing is underway to see exactly which sub-branches these men are on and what their terminal SNPs are.